dvtate/wordfinder/README.md

 # WordFinder
 - Given the puzzel and the words, this program will highlight the answers.
-- Unfortionatly this only supports the ASCII charset, anyone willing to add support is welcome to do so. :)
+- Unfortionatly this only supports the ASCII charset, anyone willing to add support for unicode is welcome to do so. :)
 - The obvious next step is to make a word-find generator which I can pipe the output to.
 - perhaps in the distant future I will add a GUI-frontend for this program using QT/GTK. but for now it's CLI.
 - *NOTE:* This project does not represent good C programming practices, and I can understand it being hard to read and not scalable.
 Performance is my main priority, so if you see any improovements, please feel free to send a pull-request.